-The best MTB pants have gone from motocross-styled trousers reserved for downhill racers into something you might now reach for when heading out on a trail ride, thanks to advancements in fabric technology and tailoring.
+The best MTB pants have gone from motocross-styled trousers reserved for downhill racers into something you might now reach for when heading out on a trail ride.
+And thanks to advancements in fabric technology and tailoring, MTB pants have become a popular choice all-year round, rather than just for foul weather.

 Keep reading for our pick of the best MTB pants or jump to the bottom to find out what to look for when buying a pair.
 And if you're in the market for some riding trousers for the worst of the weather, you might be interested in our guide to the best waterproof MTB pants.